Abraham Lincoln High School (Philadelphia): Overview

 Abraham Lincoln is widely known as Philadelphia's "All-Academy" high school.
-Students can choose from a variety of academies, including law, business, horticulture, environmental science, health, and fine and performing arts.
+Students can choose from a variety of academies, including law, business, environmental science, health, and fine and performing arts.

 Lincoln offers an academy for students who speak a language other than traditional American English, including a program for the deaf and hard-of-hearing.

-Students may choose from sports such as football, soccer, cheerleading, track, baseball, swimming, softball, bowling and wrestling.
+Students may choose from sports such as football, soccer, cheerleading, track, baseball, volleyball, tennis, badminton, golf, swimming, softball, bowling and wrestling.
 The school has a band and a choir, both of which perform a Christmas concert and a spring musical annually, in addition to performances for the local community, and city.

 The school is also staffed with Non-Teaching Assistants ("NTA's") and a school police group supplemented by the Philadelphia Police Department to ensure that all students are provided a safe school environment.

 History

 Lincoln was originally scheduled to be named Mayfair High School, but opposition from other neighborhoods, including Holmesburg, meant that the school was instead named after Abraham Lincoln.
 Mayfair residents had a negative reception to this change.
 In 1949 the school's cornerstone was laid.
 Its current campus opened in 2009.

+The current building has a capacity of 1,586.
+In 2024 there were over 2,000 students.